taverntesting/taverntesting.github.io/documentation.md

 ### Custom auth header

-If you're using something like a JWT to authorise against your test server, specify a custom `Authorization` header (note that if you are using the JWT, you can use the built in `validate_jwt` external function as defined above to check that the claims are what you'd expect).
+If you're using a form of authorisation not covered by the above two examples to authorise against your test server (for example, a JWT-based system), specify a custom `Authorization` header.
+If you are using a JWT, you can use the built in `validate_jwt` external function as defined above to check that the claims are what you'd expect.

 ```yaml
 ---